Frequently asked questions

 Absolutely!
 Please call us on +44 (0) 207 870 3742 or email support@research-donors.freshdesk.com.

-We can meet the majority of blood product needs including whole blood, leukopaks, PBMCs, red blood cells, plasma, serum and buffy coat.
+We can meet the majority of blood product needs for research applications including whole blood, leukopaks, PBMCs, red blood cells, plasma, serum and buffy coat.
+We offer both fresh and frozen formats of most products.

 Absolutely!
-We offer a range of different anti-coagulants including CPD, sodium heparin, lithium heparin, K2EDTA, K3EDTA, sodium citrate, Streck-CFD and acid citrate dextrose A. We are also able to collect samples into your provided anti-coagulants.
+We offer a range of different anti-coagulants including CPD, sodium heparin, lithium heparin, K2EDTA, K3EDTA, sodium citrate, Streck-CFD and acid citrate dextrose A. There are many other customization options available including donor selection and sample collection and processing.

 Yes, we will meet specified donor requirements as far as we can.

-Yes, we can send a blank donor consent form.
+Yes, we can send a blank donor consent form on request.

 We can only offer same day delivery to locations in the South of the UK due to travel times.
-We can offer pre 9am, pre 10:30am and pre 12pm next day deliveries Europe wide.
+We can offer pre 9am, pre 10:30am and pre 12pm next day deliveries to the whole UK.
+We deliver next day Europe-wide and can offer a guaranteed time of delivery by prior arrangement.

 We ship at ambient, chilled and frozen temperatures.
 Stock products are always shipped frozen.